 On this 2-hour walk, we’ll explore the vibrant heart of Soho and hear about some of its legendary characters.

 No area illustrates London’s vibrant cultural mix better than Spitalfields.
 Centuries of immigration, from French Huguenots and Jewish settlers to Bengali and Somali communities, have shaped this historic East End neighbourhood, giving it a completely unique character.
+We’ll explore their stories and discover ghosts of the past.
 There are dark shadows here too, for these were the streets once stalked by the serial killer Jack the Ripper, who during the Autumn of 1888 brutally killed five local prostitutes.

-On this 2-hour walk, we’ll explore this fascinating area and walk the streets of Victorian London, but we’ll also visit one of the best markets in London, see some great street art and celebrate a love of all things vintage.
+On this 2-hour walk, we’ll explore this fascinating area and walk the streets of former times, but we’ll also visit one of the best markets in London, see some great street art and celebrate a love of all things vintage.

 Westminster is the Royal and Political heart of London, jam-packed with London’s most famous sights, including Westminster Abbey, Big Ben & the Houses of Parliament, Buckingham Palace and the PM’s official residence at 10 Downing Street.

 On this revealing 2-hour walk, we’ll hear about the Abbey where our Kings & Queens are crowned, understand how Parliament ticks, see the building that witnessed a King’s execution, discover the secrets beneath our streets (including a secret WW2 bunker) and hear all about life at the Royal Palace.
 We’ll also head off the beaten track into the hidden Georgian Squares and picturesque back streets that remain elusive to most tourists.